Chiwetalu Agu released after arrest in Onitsha for wearing Biafra outfit

 Fans of Nollywood veteran, Chiwetalu Agu, as well as other Nigerians can now heave a sigh of relief now that he has been released.

-The filmmaker was arrested on October 7 by soldiers in Onitsha for wearing an outfit which carried the Biafran flag.
+The filmmaker was arrested on October 7 by soldiers in Onitsha for wearing an outfit that carried the Biafran flag.

 The Nigerian army accused the actor of breaching the peace in the commercial city of Onitsha with his conduct.